Ohio sues Norfolk Southern over toxic train derailment – KION546

 No one was hurt in the Feb.
 3 derailment, but half of the roughly 5,000 residents of East Palestine had to evacuate for days when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion, leaving residents with lingering health concerns.
 Government officials say tests over the past month haven’t found dangerous levels of chemicals in the air or water in the area.

-Norfolk Southern CEO Alan Shaw apologized before Congress last week for the impact the derailment has had on East Palestine and the surrounding communities, but he didn’t make specific commitments to pay for long-term health and economic harm.
+Norfolk Southern CEO Alan Shaw apologized before Congress last week for the impact the derailment has had on the area, but he didn’t make specific commitments to pay for long-term health and economic harm.

 Those fears include concerns about their long-term health, their house values and the economic future for local businesses.